sabrina-martorelli/fullstack-code-challenge/README.md

 - It should have some tests in both the React code and in the Laravel code
     - To save time & effort, it's acceptable to limit the tests to 5 different tests.
     - Think careful about which tests are most important, and which demonstrate your skills best.
-- Use CSS to style the application and make it look professional and user-friendly.
+- Style the application and make it look professional and user-friendly.

 ## Guidelines
 - The task should take between 1-2 hours.